 Read on for Alice in Wonderland activities as well as free resources to create a full author study about author, Lewis Carroll.

 In this post you will find links and resources for a book-based unit study with Author, Lewis Carroll.
 These books and activities are appropriate to share in a classroom or for your homeschool!
-This guide provides book recommendations, reading resources, author links, and projects along with an eight page Author Study printable available in our Resource Library.
+This guide provides book recommendations, reading resources, author links, and projects along with an eight page printable.

 Related Article: Benefits of an Author Study and How To Create Your Own